MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 zone_pivot_groups: kql-flavors
 ---

-# Tutorial: Use Kusto queries
+# Tutorial: Apply Kusto queries

 ::: zone pivot="azuredataexplorer"

-The best way to learn about the Kusto Query Language is to look at some basic queries to get a "feel" for the language.
-We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
-The queries that are demonstrated in this tutorial should run on that database.
-The `StormEvents` table in the sample database provides some information about storms that happened in the United States.
+The most effective way to learn the Kusto Query language is by looking at some basic queries.
+We recommend using this [database with sample data](https://help.kusto.windows.net/Samples) for the queries demonstrated in this tutorial.

+# Basic queries

 ## Count rows

-Our example database has a table called `StormEvents`. we want to find out how large the table is.
-So we'll pipe its content into an operator that counts the rows in the table.
+The `StormEvents` table in the sample database provides some information about storms that occured in the United States.
+To find out how long the table is, we will have to feed all of its content into an operator that counts the rows.

 *Syntax note*: A query is a data source (usually a table name), optionally followed by one or more pairs of the pipe character and some tabular operator.